 Exactly the same approach is used in our award-winning residential care homes for the elderly; if you no longer require round the clock nursing care, you can of course stay with us in one of these centres.

-Our nursing care centres are all registered or working towards the Gold Standards Framework for end-of-life care.
+Our nursing care centres are all registered or working towards the Gold Standards Framework for end of life care.
+Providing sensitive and caring support for individuals coming towards the end of their life and their families is something we take extremely seriously.
 This important scheme encourages and recognises best practice in this area.
-We are delighted that our most recent assessments have resulted in homes achieving Beacon Status which means that the Gold Standards Framework team feel that these homes provide the very best care for those who are dying and coming to the end of their life.
+We are delighted that our most recent assessments have resulted in homes achieving Beacon Status, which means that the Gold Standards Framework team feel that these homes provide the very best care for those who are dying and coming to the end of their life.
 All our nursing homes work to the same exacting standards and those with the Quality Hallmark are looking forward to acheiving Beacon Status when they are next re-assessed.

 For more information, visit: http://www.goldstandardsframework.org.uk/